AleksaArsic/ML-CPP-FW/README.md

 * Predict on trained NN model
 * Present the information of the constructed NN model to the end user

-**Unsuported** features that are likly to be implemented in the future:
+**Unsuported** features that are likely to be implemented in the future:
 * Save trained NN model localy
 * Load saved NN model
 * Continue training of the loaded NN model